 Anyway, I thanked him for his concern and told him to tell Percy not to worry — I’d stop by to talk.
 The lie slid easily off my tongue and I felt bad about it and even worse for having let Percy down.
 I was an asshole.
 But I had made my decision, and I wasn’t going back.
 A failure, I would do us both a favor and just stay away.
 While I didn’t relish flunking Percy’s class, I’d come to terms with it; I actually felt worse about betraying his trust and squandering the opportunities he had given me.
 Percy had believed in me and I had let him down.
 I couldn’t face him.

-While Pam went in to take care of business, I stood out front of the bookstore and took refuge from the hot sun in the shade of the building by some oleanders that used to grow on the west side of the walk up.
-Hungover, I stood there hidden behind my sunglasses, sipping my chocolate shake.
+While Pam took care of business, I stood out front of the bookstore and took refuge from the scorching sun in the building’s shade by some oleanders that used to grow on the west side of the walk up.
+Hungover, I stood there, hidden behind my sunglasses, sipping my chocolate shake.

 The bookstore was doing a brisk business, and there were a ton of people out front.
 I hoped Pam wouldn’t take too long.

-I stood there, an island in a sea of people washing in and out of the entrance to the bookstore.
+I stood there, an island amidst a sea of people washing in and out of the entrance to the bookstore.
 Among the hubbub, I caught part of the conversation of a man and a woman who had stopped right next to me to talk.
 The buzz of their words didn’t register, but something familiar about their conversation penetrated the fog of my hangover and set off my Spidey Sense.
-My eyes mere slits behind my shades as I slurped my shake; I turned and peered over my shoulder at the broad, t-shirted back standing next to me.
-What I saw chilled my blood and stopped me in mid-slurp.
+Slurping my shake; I turned and peered over my shoulder at the broad, t-shirted back standing next to me and my blood chilled.

 Sure enough, there he stood with his back to me, larger than life, so close I’m surprised I didn’t accidentally bump into him.
-Stupified, my brain couldn’t fathom the odds that the one person in the world I was actively trying to avoid had materialized right next to me on the last day I’d be on campus for three months.
-And he hadn’t seen me.
-But he had trapped me perfectly against the oleanders.
-If I tried to slip past him on either side, he surely would have seen me.
+Gears grinding, my brain couldn’t fathom the odds that the one person in the world I was actively trying to avoid had materialized right next to me on the last day I’d be on campus for three months.
+And though he hadn’t seen me, he had trapped me perfectly against the oleanders.
+If I tried to slip past him on either side, he surely would spot me.
 Despite the shock, I knew I had to keep a level head.
+And then he turned his head slightly

-Yes, that’s right.
-I panicked and went crashing through the oleander bushes with my chocolate shake like an airstrike was incoming, the branches and poisonous leaves whipping and grabbing at me.
-It was hardly a subtle exit for a guy trying to keep a low profile, but I had a 12-gauge hangover, so my neurons were basically operating in instinctual backup mode.
+Not even close.
+I went crashing through the oleander bushes like a startled antelope, bulling my way through poisonous leaves as slender branches whipped and grabbed at me.
+It was hardly a subtle exit for a guy trying to keep a low profile, but I had a 12-gauge hangover, and my brain had defaulted to basic survival mode.

-Emerging in a panic on the other side of the bushes, I found myself in front of the men’s weight-lifting building a tiny, single-story edifice that was more like a bunker.
+Emerging in a panic on the other side of the bushes, I found myself in front of the men’s weight-lifting building, a tiny, single-story edifice that was more like a bunker.
 The university was about to demolish it to make way for a new multi-story building.
-Anyway, I’d never been in it before (duh), but in my mindless dread, I ducked through the door.
+Anyway, I’d never been in it before (duh), but in my mindless dread of being confronted, I ducked through the door.

 One of these things is not like the others…

 Dingy, the weight room was a ridiculously small space full of muskiness and beefy bros working out with clanking free weights and on a variety of machines set up in a tiny circuit.
 Scrawny yours truly definitely stood out.
-Anyway, I maneuvered through the grunting and sweating He-Men around to the back of the diminutive building.
+Anyway, I maneuvered through the grunting and sweating He-Men, making my way around to the back of the diminutive building.
 There, I found a door with a small pane of glass in it.
 Through it, I could see a large outdoor pool area closed down for demolition.
 Ah ha freedom!
 Unfortunately, someone had locked the door.
-(I’m pretty sure that had to be a fire code violation, but hey, the ’80s.)
+(I’m pretty sure that had to be a fire code violation, but hey, it was the ’80s.)

-Seriously?
-Was life just screwing with me for the hell of it?
 What was I going to do now?
 Why was Percy Granger turning into my own personal albatross around my neck?
 I didn’t have the emotional fortitude that morning to apologize abjectly for my poor behavior as a student.
 I was finally at peace with the universe — so why did it want to punish me?
 I just wanted to quietly get my F in the mail and move on.
-But here came Percy Granger, that paragon of grace, about to stroll in the door and force the issue.
+But here came Percy Granger, that paragon of grace, about to force the issue.

-When he came in, I ducked down behind a weight machine like a violating felon hiding from his parole officer.
-Percy moved to an open station and got ready for his work out.
+I ducked down behind a weight machine like a violating felon hiding from his parole officer.
+Percy moved to an open station and got ready for his workout.
 Peering between the weight machines, I kept an eye on him as I crab-walked to maintain my cover.
 When Percy laid down on a bench, I moved closer to the door.
 Guys were definitely throwing weird looks my way, but I didn’t care.
 Finally, when Percy began lifting, I nipped out the front door and hurried back to the bookstore, found Pam, and bolted.

 So, I never saw Percy Granger again.
 A few weeks after the semester, I indeed got my F in the mail.
 I’m sure he felt bad about it, but I’d left him no choice.